 Capturing a beautiful photo of a Lunar Eclipse is a crowning moment for many astro and nightscape photographers.
 But to get that shot, you’ll need to know when the eclipse happens and what happens as the Moon passes through Earth’s shadow.
 Eclipses don’t just happen randomly – they are predictable down to the second.
 Knowing that will help you plan before the next eclipse and significantly increase your success at achieving such a photograph.

 First, let’s look at the types of eclipses, when and where you can see the next lunar eclipse, some recommended online eclipse resources, how to plan your eclipse photo, the best camera gear for lunar eclipse photography, and recommended camera settings.
 Finally, we’ll close with a few compositional ideas and suggestions to improve your lunar eclipse photography.

 There are two types of eclipses as seen from the surface of the Earth – Lunar, and Solar.

 - A Lunar Eclipse happens when the Moon enters the shadow of the Earth.
 This only happens on the day of a Full Moon.

 - A Solar Eclipse happens with the Moon passes between the Sun and the Earth, casting its shadow on Earth’s surface.
+This only happens on the day of a New Moon.
 Solar eclipses require eye protection to view.

-Since solar eclipses are only visible from a small part of the Earth’s surface and require special techniques to view and photograph them, we’ll discuss them later.
+Since solar eclipses are only visible from a small part of the Earth’s surface and require special techniques to view and photograph them, we’ll discuss them another time.
 So let’s focus on Lunar eclipses!

 Lunar eclipses can take three forms, depending on how far the Moon goes into the Earth’s shadow.
 There are three kinds: